Ungli: Plot

 Maya's brother Rajeev Singh aka Ricky (Arunoday Singh) was a great fitness freak and struck a rapport with the four friends quite a time.
-However, one day, while trying to prevent a scuffle between an old man (Avijit Dutt) and a bratty youngster Anshuman, Ricky tried to defend the old man, but Anshuman struck him hard, landing him straight into coma.
-The old man later decided to complain to the police, but was advised against it by the police itself, when a hunchback of Police Supremo B.R.
+However, one day, while trying to prevent a scuffle between an old man (Avijit Dutt) and a drunk youngster name Anshuman, Ricky tried to defend the old man, but Anshuman struck him hard, landing him straight into coma.
+The old man later decided to complain to the police, but was advised against it by the police itself, when the people of powerful bureaucrat B.R.
 Dayal (Mahesh Manjrekar), Anshuman's father, spoke so.
 The old man was firm, but when his granddaughter, while waiting at a bus stop, was threatened with an acid attack, the old man was forced to swerve from his stand to protect her.
 This plunged Maya into grief, but Abhay was angry at one of Maya's comments and this paved the way for the "Ungli" gang.
 Nikhil poses as a law student to illusion the four.

 While preparing for a raid, Nikhil sprained his knee, but later called up Kaale when the four left.
 However, feeling remorseful, he later attacked Kaale to defend his new "friends", but when his identity was discovered, the four friends slammed him with Abhay hitting him hard, and Kaale further hitting him, but Nikhil later chides Kaale for believing the "Ungli" gang as a criminal force.
 However, when faced with a loss of duty, finding that DCP Shivraman is trying to bribe him into getting a posting of choice to save ends, Kaale agrees with Nikhil, and seeks out the gang to expose Dayal.
 Meanwhile, Abhay confesses to his co-worker, Tiesta Sen (Neha Dhupia) his love for her as well as his identity of the "Ungli" gang.

 Exposing a dirty racquet of money makers in the widely distributed Mumbai police force with a simple chemical trick involving sulphur sprayed over printed notes that would leave a lasting black impressions on the officer's tongue via saliva, Kaale regains duty and is promoted to the post of Commissioner, getting Dayal and Anshuman arrested.
 Later, Kaale reassures the gang that the city won't need another as long as everything is under control.